AnsonHui/AHPullRefresh/Pods/AHAutoLayout-Swift/README.md

 > **Embedded frameworks require a minimum deployment target of iOS 8
 >
-> To use AutoLayoutDSL-Swift with a project targeting iOS 7, you must include all Swift files located inside the `Source` directory directly in your project.
+> To use AHAutoLayout-Swift with a project targeting iOS 7, you must include all Swift files located inside the `Source` directory directly in your project.
 See the ['Source File'](#source-file) section for additional instructions.

 ### CocoaPods